Qwe1rty/NodeDial/project/logSamples/log_sample_1.md

-This is a sample of a single-node cluster log output for the given sequence of commands as of September 6th 2020:
+This is a sample of a single-node cluster raw log output for the given sequence of commands as of September 6th 2020:

 ```
 $ chordial post -k hello -v world